argoproj/argo-events/docs/tutorials/06-trigger-conditions.md

                 \    \        __/
                   \____\______/

 5. Great!!
-You have now learned how to use a `conditions`.
+You have now learned how to use `conditions`.
 Lets update the sensor with a trigger that waits for both dependencies to resolve.
 This is the normal sensor behavior if `conditions` is not defined.

          kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/06-trigger-conditions/sensor-02.yaml